jaredwray/cacheable/README.md

 });
 ```

-### Specifying What to Cache
+### Specifying What to Cache in `wrap` Function

 Both the `caching` and `multicaching` modules allow you to pass in a callback function named
-`isCacheableValue` which is called with every value returned from cache or from a wrapped function.
+`isCacheableValue` which is called by the `wrap` function with every value returned from cache or from the wrapped function.
-This lets you specify which values should and should not be cached.
+This lets you specify which values should and should not be cached by `wrap`.
 If the function returns true, it will be
 stored in cache.
 By default the caches cache everything except `undefined`.

+NOTE: The `set` functions in `caching` and `multicaching` do *not* use `isCacheableValue`.

 For example, if you don't want to cache `false` and `null`, you can pass in a function like this: